Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 you can instruct other people

-do the job right on time
+complete the work on time

-negotiate well
+you negotiate well

 know how to speak in front of an audience